Omurbek Tekebayev: Looting during the Kyrgyz Revolution of 2010

 The events of the April Revolution of 2010 were accompanied by mass riots and massive cases of looting.
-Members of the Ata Meken party were accused of having, on Tekebaev’s orders, made a number of organized attempts to loot the property of the former authorities.
+Members of the Ata Meken party were accused of having, on Tekebayev’s orders, made a number of organized attempts to loot the property of the former authorities.
 Arrested Bishkek jail inmates openly claimed that they were ordered to loot and burn the Bakiyevs' houses by Ata Meken party leaders.

 The parliamentary commission, following the results of its audit in September 2012, also presented a conclusion, which reported that the leader of the parliamentary faction "Ata Meken" Omurbek Tekebayev and his deputy Bolot Sher were indirectly involved in the looting on April 7–8, 2010, and deputies Turatbek Madylbekov, Raykan Tologonov and their sons were directly involved in them.
 Tologonov denied even the very fact of a close acquaintance with Abdulla Yusupov.
 However, printouts of telephone conversations made it possible to prove that Tologonov contacted Abdulla Yusupov 7 times from 6 to 12 April 2010.
 Moreover, Raikan Tologonov himself called, and the calls were from those places where looting took place at that time.
 Those.
 Tologonov from Ata Meken were clearly present at the looting of the property of the Bakiyevs and persons close to them.

 The parliamentary commission confirmed the conclusions, but the case did not go to the point of prosecution, due to opposition from the coalition of authorities in parliament and litigation by Tekebaev himself.

 Party Leader

 As a party leader Tekebaev led Ata Meken party to elections in 2010, 2015, 2020 and 2021 elections.
 Party was able to pass in 2010 and in 2015 elections, but failed in 2020 and 2021 election.
-After this two consecutive losses Tekebaev accepted proposal of kyrgyz authorities and became an ambassador of Kyrgyz Republic in Germany.
+After this two consecutive losses Tekebaev accepted proposal of Kyrgyz authorities and became an ambassador of Kyrgyz Republic in Germany.

 A number of deputies left the Ata Meken party and accused Tekebaev of building party cells with funding and contributions up to $300,000, along with selling seats in parliament in 2012.
 The Ata Meken faction, headed by Tekebaev, stated that the deputy of her own faction, Ravshan Jeenbekov, owed the party 50 thousand dollars, and if the debt was not paid, the faction would publish a list of his property.
 The deputies Zheenbekov and Abdrakhmanov themselves called it blackmail on the part of Tekebaev.
 Later, Jeenbekov and Abdrakhmanov were expelled from the party for failing to return their money and were forced to move to the far corners of the parliament building.

 Conflicts with the media

-As the leader of the Ata Meken party in the ruling coalition, he simultaneously conducted 3 court cases against the media.The cases were covered by human rights activists and Radio Liberty.
+As the leader of the Ata Meken party in the ruling coalition, he simultaneously conducted 3 court cases against the media.
+The cases were covered by human rights activists and Radio Liberty.
 Some journalists were forced to flee abroad as political refugees and were able to return only after Tekebayev fell out of the majority coalition in parliament.

 At that time, Omurbek Tekebayev headed the committee on judicial and legal reform, which was also criticized by the media and politicians.